The Cult of Social Justice in Our Universities

 This ideology of “social justice” and its offshoots constitute a primitive villains-and-victims doctrine drawn from Karl Marx, Mao Zedong, Paulo Freire, ancient Manicheism, and modern “consciousness raising” cults.

 On virtually every campus, the social justice cult comprises a small coterie of radical faculty that is augmented by a phalanx of nonacademic university administrators located in something called “student affairs.”
+And, since 2020, in university DEI offices who bring in “diversity consultants” from sketchy non-profits to deliver workshops.

 The professed goal of the social justice cult is the chimera of emancipation or liberation, the eradication of “oppression in all its forms,” various utopian things of that sort.
 Vague aspirational expressions are typical of cults—for instance, the mantra of the Unification Church is “peace and unity.”
 Similarly, the current eerie mantra of social justice is “inclusion and belonging.”
-Observe the same appeal to abstractions with positive valence, but no real substance.
-You can hustle a lot of fraud through the door with a slogan like “inclusion and belonging.”

 The “Conveyer Belt” of Conversion